 For more info, see this article on working with calendar users.

 Important things to remember

-- Do not use a group email as the calendar administrator email (such as email@example.com or firstname.lastname@example.org or email@example.com) if these email addresses have multiple recipients or frequently changing owners.
+- Do not use a group email as the calendar administrator email (such as email@example.com or firstname.lastname@example.org) if these email addresses have multiple recipients or are frequently changing owners.

 Help!
-I lost my administrator link!
+I lost my administrator access!

-You can start by searching your email.
+Search your email.
 Search for email subject “[Teamup Support] Your new calendar” in your email archive.